Kensal Town

 Kensal Town is a district located partly in the Royal Borough of Kensington and Chelsea, and partly in the City of Westminster.
+The Grand Union Canal, which passes through it, forms the boundary of the two boroughs.
+Kensal Town is a sub-district of Kensal Green.
 The area lies four miles north-west of Charing Cross and is part of the W postcode area.
-Kensal Town was an exclave of Chelsea from the middle ages, through to 1900.
+Kensal Town was an exclave of Chelsea from the middle ages through to 1900.

-Origin
+Origin and toponymy

-The origin of the area was as a well wooded, 144 acre, exclave of the Manor and Ancient Parish of Chelsea, since at least the time of Edward the Confessor, prior to the Norman Conquest, when oaks from the area were used to build Westminster Abbey. and was known as Chelsea-in-the-Wilderness or the Hamlet of Kensal Town.
+The origin of the area was as a well wooded, 144 acre, exclave of the Manor and Ancient Parish of Chelsea, since at least the time of Edward the Confessor, prior to the Norman Conquest, when oaks from the area were used to build Westminster Abbey.
+It was then known as Chelsea-in-the-Wilderness or the Hamlet of Kensal Town.

+The name 'Kensal' is derived from Kingisholt, meaning 'King's Wood', first recorded in 1253.
+The Wood was probably located in the exclave of Chelsea now known as Kensal Town.
+The name 'Kensal Green' was first recorded in 1550 and applied to a long area of roadside common land, to the west of Kensal Town, in the ancient parish of Willesden.
+Commons were frequently situated next to coppice woodlands, and often took their names from those woods.